-There is a key sentence in the verses concerning “God created Eve,” and you may underline it: and whatever Adam called every living creature, that was the name thereof.
-Who was the one that gave names to every living creature?
-It was Adam rather than God.
-This word tells man a fact: When God created man, He gave him wisdom.
-That is to say, man’s wisdom was from God.
-This is beyond doubt.
-Why?
-Since God created Adam, had Adam ever been to school?
-Could he read?
-After God created all the living creatures, did Adam know them when seeing them?
-Had God told him what their names were?
-God certainly had not taught him how to give names to every living creature either.
-This was a fact!
-Then how did he know how to give names to these living creatures and what names he should give to them?
-This had to do with such an issue as what God added to Adam when he was created.
-The fact proves that when God created man, He added His wisdom to man.
+There are a few key phrases in this part of the scriptures.
+Please mark this down: “whatever Adam called every living creature, that was the name thereof.”
+So who gave all living creatures their names?
+It was Adam, not God.
+This phrase tells mankind a fact: God gave man intelligence when He created him.
+That is to say, man’s intelligence came from God.
+This is a certainty.
+But why?
+After God created Adam, did Adam go to school?
+Did he know how to read?
+After God made various living creatures, did Adam recognize all these animals?
+Did God tell him what their names were?
+Of course, God also did not teach him how to come up with the names of these creatures.
+That’s the truth!
+Then how did he know how to give these living creatures their names and what kind of names to give them?
+This is related to the question of what God added to Adam when He created him.
+The facts prove that when God created man He had added His intelligence to him.
 This is a key point.
-You all shall hear it clearly!
-There is another key point that you should be clear about: After Adam gave names to these living creatures, to God the names of these living creatures were decided.
-Why do I say so?
-There was also God’s disposition here, and I have to explain it.
+Did you all listen carefully?
+There is another key point that should be clear to you: After Adam gave these living creatures their names, these names became set in God’s vocabulary.
+Why do I say that?
+This also involves God’s disposition, and I must explain it.

 3. (Gen 3:20-21) And Adam called his wife’s name Eve; because she was the mother of all living.
 To Adam also and to his wife did the LORD God make coats of skins, and clothed them.

-1. God Would Destroy the World with a Flood, and He Commanded Noah to Make an Ark
+1. God Intends to Destroy the World With a Flood, Instructs Noah to Build an Ark

 (Gen 6:9-14) These are the generations of Noah: Noah was a just man and perfect in his generations, and Noah walked with God.
 And Noah begat three sons, Shem, Ham, and Japheth.
 The earth also was corrupt before God, and the earth was filled with violence.
 And God looked on the earth, and, behold, it was corrupt; for all flesh had corrupted his way on the earth.
 And God said to Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.
 Make you an ark of gopher wood; rooms shall you make in the ark, and shall pitch it within and without with pitch.